Gigi Hadid Is Wearing These 5 Denim Trends Right Now—Shop her Style!

 It seems like the supermodel dons a new denim trend every day, so you can imagine scrolling through all of the new ways to wear the versatile clothing we love: jeans.
 It would be epic.

 Another reason why we love the model's denim flare: Her love for denim is an endearing reminder that she's just like us.
-Even with access to the most luxurious wears, she continues to demonstrate the appeal of denim.
+Even with access to the most luxurious wears, she continues to demonstrate the appeal of wearing a casual pair of jeans.

 And, since she has access to be best stylists and brands, she's the go-to person for figuring out which style from spring's best trends you should add to your wardrobe and how to wear it.